kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Client is now subscribed and listening to events on the `channel`, and will be notified any time a message is processed that matches the subscription filters.
+* The Client can now subscribe to the `channel` and listen to events in order to be notified any time a message is processed that matches the subscription filters.

 #### Publishing to a Channel Directly